FREE METRO PASS

 - Affiliates click here for information on how to receive your subsidies

-2) Bring your registration confirmation along with your Caltech ID to the parking office at 515 S. Wilson Ave (click here for current office hours).
+3) Bring your Caltech ID to the parking office at 515 S. Wilson Ave (click here for current office hours).
 You will be issued a sticker that is pre-loaded with your Free Metro Pass and affixes to your Caltech ID.

 Caltech Monthly Subisdies

-Caltech personnel that elect to purchase a public transit pass thorough an outside agency can obtain a $100 per month subsidy toward the purchase of the pass.
+Caltech personnel that elect to purchase a public transit pass through an outside agency can obtain a $100 per month subsidy toward the purchase of the pass.
 To obtain the subsidy, bring your Caltech ID and the transit pass to our offices at 515 S. Wilson within 30 days of the expiration date of the pass.
 Participants in the Free Metro Pass program described above are not eligible for the cash subsidy.

 Caltech affiliates are eligible to receive up to $100 per month in stored value on a Metro TAP card.

 - Stored value must be redeemed at the Caltech Store

 - Card can be refilled when the value on the card reaches $5 or less

 - Subsidy limited to one TAP card per person